 Savage Alpine Trail

 Despite being a massive park, there are only a few marked hiking trails to choose from in Denali.
 Many people take the shuttle bus deep into the park, find a nice looking place to hop off, and then hike out into the vast Denali backcountry with no real path to follow.
 If the idea of hiking aimlessly into bear-infested terrain sounds a bit daunting, then hiking along a well-marked trail across bear-infested terrain might be a preferable option for you.
 One of the best choices for a half-day hike in the park is the Savage Alpine Trail.
 It is a four mile one-way hike that gains a total of 1,500 feet and provides spectacular views of Denali on clear days.

 Finding the Trail Head

 The trail starts and ends on Park Road and both access points are accessible by private vehicles.
+This is of particular convenience because private vehicles are not permitted on the Park Road beyond mile 15.
 You have the option of beginning the hike directly across the street from Savage River Campground or from the bridge at mile 15.
 There are places to park at both ends of the trail and both trail heads are designated stops for the shuttle bus.
 We would highly recommend starting at the campground at mile 13 because the ascent is much more gradual from this approach.